Alita: Battle Angel takes manga to photorealistic levels

 By October 2015, Rodriguez started negotiating to become director.
 A year later, shooting started in Austin.
 Alita: Battle Angel opens in the US on Dec.
 21. and in the UK and Australia on Dec.
 26.

-Sharing the screen with Salazar will be critically acclaimed Christoph Waltz (Inglourious Basterds, Django Unchained,) Academy Award winner Jennifer Connelly (Labyrinth, Requiem for a Dream) Mahershala Ali and Michelle Rodriguez.
+Sharing the screen with Salazar will be critically acclaimed Christoph Waltz (Inglourious Basterds, Django Unchained,) Academy Award winner Jennifer Connelly (Labyrinth, Requiem for a Dream), Mahershala Ali and Michelle Rodriguez.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.